Black Mage Basic Guide

 Ley Lines/Between the Lines/Retrace

 Standing within Ley Lines grants the user the buff Circle of Power, reducing both the cast time and recast time of all spells.
-Since Ley Lines affects all GCDs and lasts for 30s, it does not need to be specifically lined up for use in Astral Fire, but instead should generally be used off cooldown at the next available weaving window.
-Since the recast time is also reduced for spells used within Ley Lines, even instant-cast spells gain value.
+Since Ley Lines affects all GCDs and lasts for 30s, it does not need to be specifically lined up for use in Astral Fire, but instead should generally be used roughly off cooldown at the next available weaving window, with the second charge used when there is a window of time to make use of its full duration.
+Notably, since the recast time is also reduced for spells used within Ley Lines, even instant-cast spells gain value.

 Fight-specific mechanics/timings may warrant specific positioning or potentially small delays in order to maximize overall uptime within Ley Lines.
-However, there are some options for flexibility for mechanics without having to delay usage:
+With the addition of the second charge to the ability with Patch 7.1, minor delays are unlikely to cause drift/missed uses over the course of a fight.
+In addition, there are some options for flexibility for mechanics without having to delay usage:

 1. It can be beneficial to stand at one edge of your Ley Lines by default.
 Many AoEs or other targeted mechanics are not large enough to cover them entirely, so by standing on one edge you may be able to dodge to the opposite edge.